SuperNEMO-DBD/Falaise/resources/examples/flsimulate/ex01/README.rst

 ============================

 :Author: F.Mauger
-:Date: 2016-12-07
+:Date: 2017-01-15

 TODO: flsimulate_next temporary stands for the flsimulate program.

 This example shows how to setup FLsimulate to produce simulation data.

 The simulation  setup uses version 2.1, as  published in  the Falaise resource directory.

 Setup
 =====

+See the ``vprofile.conf`` variant configuration profile below:

 * Geometry setup: basic without magnetic field
 * Primary events: \ :sup:`208`\ Tl decays